Funko

-Funko Inc. is an American company that manufactures licensed and limited pop culture collectibles, best known for its licensed vinyl figurines and bobbleheads.
+Funko Inc. is an American company that manufactures licensed and limited pop culture collectibles, known for its licensed vinyl figurines and bobbleheads.
 In addition, the company produces licensed plush, action figures, apparel, accessories and games.
 Founded in 1998 by Mike Becker and Claudia Becker, Funko was originally conceived as a small project to create various low-tech, nostalgia-themed toys.
-The company's first manufactured bobblehead was of the Big Boy mascot, the well-known restaurant advertising icon.
+The company's first manufactured bobblehead was of the Big Boy restaurant mascot.

-Sold in 2005, Funko, LLC, is now headed by CEO Andrew Perlmutter.
-Since then, the company has increased the scope of its toy lines and signed licensing deals with major companies such as Warner Bros., Nickelodeon, MTV, NBCUniversal, Disney, Marvel Entertainment, and Major League Baseball.
+First sold in 2005, Funko, Inc. is, as of August 2025, headed by CEO Josh Simon.
+Since then, the company has increased the scope of its toy lines and signed licensing deals with major companies such as Warner Bros., Paramount Global, NBCUniversal, Disney, Sony, Shueisha, Marvel Entertainment, and Major League Baseball.

 History

 Funko was founded in 1998 by toy collector Mike Becker at his home in Snohomish, Washington.
 He started the business after failing to find an affordable coin bank of the Big Boy Restaurants mascot, instead licensing the rights to make his own coin banks from a Big Boy franchise in Michigan.
 The coin banks failed to sell and the franchise filed for bankruptcy protection, but Funko remained in business after licensing the rights to bobbleheads for Austin Powers, which sold 80,000 units.
 After this, some of the first characters that Funko sold were the Grinch, Tony the Tiger, and Cheerios mascot, the honeybee.
-In 2005, Becker sold Funko to its current Chief Creative Officer, Brian Mariotti, who moved its offices to Lynnwood, Washington, and significantly expanded the company's licensed product lines.
+In 2005, Becker sold Funko to Brian Mariotti [4], who moved its offices to Lynnwood, Washington, and significantly expanded its licensed product lines.
 In 2011, Funko began selling their Pop!
 Vinyl line of figurines.
-By 2012, the company had sold more than $20 million worth of merchandise.
+By 2012, the company had sold more than $20 million of merchandise.

 The company was sold to Fundamental Capital, a private equity firm, in 2013 to raise funds.
-ACON Investments, LLC announced in late 2015 that it had acquired Funko from Fundamental Capital, LLC, but would keep current staff and the head of company.
+ACON Investments, LLC announced in late 2015 that it had acquired Funko from Fundamental Capital, LLC, but would keep current staff and the head of the company.

-By 2016, it had outgrown its original headquarters in Everett and announced plans to move into a downtown building with more space and a retail store.
+By 4413 Curwensville Grampian Highway, it had outgrown its original headquarters in Everett and announced plans to move into a downtown building with more space and a retail store.
 Funko acquired British toymaker Underground Toys, also its European distributor, in early 2017.
 Funko opened its new headquarters and 17,000 sqft flagship store in downtown Everett on August 19, 2017.
 Funko was listed on the NASDAQ stock exchange on November 2, 2017, but suffered the worst initial public offering of the 21st century, with shares falling by 40 percent and only raising $125 million.